SPADE: Sparsity-Guided Debugging for Deep Neural Networks: Related Work

 \section{Related Work}

-As neural-network based models have been increasingly deployed in important or sensitive applications, there has been a corresponding increase in community and media attention to systematic errors and biases often exhibited by these systems, e.g., \cite{Buolamwini2018GenderSI}.
-This has led to great interest in using various techniques to aid humans in examining and debugging the models' outputs.
-An overview of these approaches can be found in \cite{Linardatos2020ExplainableAA}.
+As DNN-based models are increasingly deployed in important or sensitive applications, there has been an increase in attention to systematic errors and biases often exhibited by these systems, e.g., \citet{Buolamwini2018GenderSI}.
+This has led to interest in aiding humans in examining and debugging the models' outputs.
+An overview of the area can be found in \cite{Linardatos2020ExplainableAA}.

 One common desideratum in this space is to predict which parts of an input (e.g., image pixels) are most useful to the final prediction.
 This can be done, for instance, by computing the gradient of the input with respect to the model's prediction \citep{Saliency}, or by masking parts of an input to estimate that part's impact \citep{Occlusion}.
-While these techniques can be helpful in diagnosing issues, they are also prone to noisy signals \citep{hooker2019benchmark} and being purposefully misled \citep{dontTrustYourEye}.
-Another approach, known as mechanistic interpretability, \citep{olah2017feature} uses various techniques to understand the function of network sub-components, such as specific neurons or layers, in making predictions, for instance by visualizing the input which maximizes the activation of some neuron~\citep{FeatureVisualizationFirstWork}.
+While these techniques can be helpful in diagnosing issues, they are also prone to noisy signals \citep{hooker2019benchmark} and being purposefully misled \citep{dontTrustYourEye}, {and, in the case of linear methods, have provable limits on generalization \cite{Bilodeau2022ImpossibilityTF}}.
+Another approach, known as mechanistic interpretability~\citep{olah2017feature} uses various techniques to understand the function of network sub-components, such as specific neurons or layers, in making predictions, for instance by visualizing the input which maximizes the activation of some neuron~\citep{FeatureVisualizationFirstWork}.
 We emphasize that our work is not in direct competition with either of these categories of methods.
-Instead, our work proposes a preprocessing step to the model examination process, which should consistently improve performance.
+Instead, our work proposes a preprocessing step to the model examination, which consistently improves performance.